 B-102: Timely Data Entry

-The Board must ensure accurate and timely entry of all child care referral, customer, provider, budget, and claim information into TWC’s designated IT data automation systems for child care service delivery.
+The Board must ensure accurate and timely entry of all child care schedules, customer, provider, budget, and claim information into TWC’s designated IT data automation systems for child care service delivery.

 “Timely data entry” is defined as no later than five business days from the date the subcontractor and subrecipient receive the information to the data entry date.